-Jain University celebrates Women’s Day with a program on self-defense9 March 2016
+Jain (Deemed-to-be University) celebrates Women’s Day with a program on self-defense9 March 2016

-The Women Cell of Jain University celebrated Women’s Day on 8 March 2015 with a program on self-defense for its girl students.
+The Women Cell of Jain (Deemed-to-be University) celebrated Women’s Day on 8 March 2015 with a program on self-defense for its girl students.
 115 students from different streams of the University like Commerce, Science, Engineering, and Arts attended the program enthusiastically.
-Sensei Matthew Rajan, Assistant Professor of Life Sciences, Jain University, and his 17 disciples from Wakayama Karate Academy, demonstrated self-defense techniques that could be implemented by girls without formal training in martial arts.
+Sensei Matthew Rajan, Assistant Professor of Life Sciences, Jain (Deemed-to-be University), and his 17 disciples from Wakayama Karate Academy, demonstrated self-defense techniques that could be implemented by girls without formal training in martial arts.

 Matthew fired the opening salvo by asking the students “What is self-defense?” and pat came the reply, “Defending yourself”.
 “Yes Karate is defending yourself, but more than that, it is a way of life.
 It takes you to the next level of maturity,” elucidated Matthew.
 “Mind is the biggest weapon in Karate.
 Hands, legs, and the body are trained to train your mind and increase your confidence,” he added.
 After the initial explanation of the fundamentals of Karate, Matthew and his team of Karate students began live demonstrations of techniques that excited the onlookers.